MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 # Available extensions for Azure Arc-enabled Kubernetes clusters

 [Cluster extensions for Azure Arc-enabled Kubernetes](conceptual-extensions.md) provide an Azure Resource Manager-driven experience for installation and lifecycle management of different Azure capabilities on top of your cluster.
-These extensions can be [deployed to your clusters](extensions.md) to enable different scenarios and improve cluster management.
+You can [deploy extensions to your clusters](extensions.md) to support different scenarios and improve cluster management.

-The following extensions are currently available for use with Arc-enabled Kubernetes clusters.
-All of these extensions are [cluster-scoped](conceptual-extensions.md#extension-scope), except for Azure API Management on Azure Arc, which is namespace-scoped.
+The following extensions are currently available to use with Arc-enabled Kubernetes clusters.
+All of the extensions that are described in this article are [cluster-scoped](conceptual-extensions.md#extension-scope), except for Azure API Management on Azure Arc, which is namespace-scoped.

 ## Azure Monitor Container Insights